darltrash/voxelia/README.md

 This game engine is NOWHERE near ready.
 In the current state, the only thing you'll see is a spinning green box, so, DON'T expect a full fledged Minecraft clone or whatever!
 (This isnt a Minecraft clone, to begin with!)

 This game is also my FIRST GO PROGRAM EVER MADE.
-So it ~may be~ IS FILLED WITH FLAWS.
+So it ~may be~ is FILLED WITH FLAWS.

 ## Running instructions
 In Posix/Linux/MacOSX: